 With reversed legal burden of proof, usually the standard is balance of probabilities.

-> Proving a crime or quasi-crime (2): circumstantial evidence and inference, wilful blindness, presumption of regularity
+> Proof of crime: circumstances and inference, wilful blindness, presumption of regularity

 One method of proof is from circumstances.
 The mental process from regard to circumstances to conclusion of guilt is known as inference.